 4. Human Life Cycle

 The human life cycle is a classic example of asymmetrically distributed data.
 This is because most people tend to die after reaching an average age, while only a few people die too soon or too late.
-If such data is plotted along a linear line most of the values would be present on the right side and only a few values would be present on the left side.
+If such data is plotted along a linear line, most of the values would be present on the right side, and only a few values would be present on the left side.
 Hence, the representation is clearly left or negatively skewed in nature.

 5. Taxation Regimes

 Due to the unequal distribution of wealth and income, the taxation regimes vary from country to country.
-Most of the people pay a low-income tax while a few of them are required to pay a high amount of income tax.
-The distribution is clearly asymmetric in nature hence, such data can be represented easily with the help of a right or positively skewed distribution.
+Most of the people pay a low-income tax, while a few of them are required to pay a high amount of income tax.
+The distribution is clearly asymmetric in nature, hence such data can be represented easily with the help of a right or positively skewed distribution.

-6. Real Estate Pricing
+6. Real Estate Prices

 Real estate prices can be represented easily with the help of skewed distribution.
-Usually, most of the houses, plots, buildings, etc. have a lower value, while only a few of them are incredibly expensive.
-This means if the prices of all the real estate options available in a locality are plotted along a linear line, more values will be plotted on the left side and only a few values will be plotted on the right side thereby, forming a tail on the right side.
+Usually, most of the houses, plots, buildings, etc., have a lower value, while only a few of them are incredibly expensive.
+This means if the prices of all the real estate options available in a locality are plotted along a linear line, more values will be plotted on the left side, and only a few values will be plotted on the right side, thereby forming a tail on the right side.
 Hence, it forms a prominent example of a right or positively skewed distribution.

-7. Retirement Ages
+7. Retirement Age